andkoc001/PandS-Project2019/README.md

 ## Project research, excecution and findings

-### Research Plan (initial, to be developed in due course)
+### Research plan (initial, to be developed in due course)

-1. Introduction (to the project, data analysis, data sets, )
+1. Introduction to the project
-2. Pythoin extensions and packages / modules
-   1. Matplotlib
-   2. Jupyter Notebook
-3. Fisher's Iris Data Set
+2. Fisher's iris data set
    1. Origin
    2. Data set
+   3. Raw data
+   4. Meaning and significance
+   5. Python modules (Numpy, Pandas, Mathplotlib, Jupyter Notebook)
+3. Python Program
+   1. What (is the name), where (it is reposited), how (can be run)
+   2. Program execution - manual and instructions
+      1. Libraries and modules
+      2. Basic statistical info
+      3. ...
-4. Data analysis
+4. Iris data set analysis - Findings
+   1. General findings
-   1. Basic statistical analysis
+   2. Basic statistical analysis
-   2. Data cleance
+   3. Data cleance
-   3. Classification, grupping, etc.
+   4. Classification, grupping, etc.
    5. Graphical interpretation
+5. Conclusion
+   1. Ideas for further program development
-6. Findings
+6. References

-### Task List (or rather just ideas catcher)
+### Task list (or rather just ideas catcher)

+Basic statistical information

 - [ ] Average of each column
 - [ ] Average of each column with species discrimination
 - [ ] Mean value of each column
 - [ ] Mean value of each column with species discrimination
 - [ ] Min and Max value
 - [ ] Min and Max value with species discrimination

+Graphical interpretation

 - [ ] Histogram
 - [ ] Scattered plot

+___

-### 1. Introduction
+## 1. Introduction

-Even though Python is a general purpose programming language, it is highly acclaimed for its data anlysis capacity.

-There are some modules / libraries dedicated to data analysis, facilitating related activites, for example: **matplotlib**, **numpy**, or extensions, like **Jupyter Notebook**.

 This project is intened to introduce into data anlysis, on example of the Fisher's Iris data set.

-### 2. Fisher's Iris Data Set
+## 2. Fisher's iris data set

+### 2.1 Origin

+The data set is named after Ronald Fisher, a biologist.
+He made a significant contribition to development of statistics.
+The Iris data set is his fameus statistical description of three species of iris flowers.
+It contains measurements of 50 samples consisting length and width of sepals and petals for each species.

-Background of Fisher's Iris data set on Wikipedia page: <https://en.wikipedia.org/wiki/Iris_flower_data_set>.
-Further information can be found on many other websites, for example at Machine Learning Repository of University of California: <https://archive.ics.uci.edu/ml/datasets/iris>.
+Background of Fisher's Iris data set on Wikipedia page: <https://en.wikipedia.org/wiki/Iris_flower_data_set>, or on Machine Learning Repository of University of California: <https://archive.ics.uci.edu/ml/datasets/iris>.

+### 2.2 Iris data set

 The data set contains 3 classes (iris species: Iris Setosa, Iris Versicolour, Iris Virginica) of 50 instances each.
 The classes are described with the following attributes:

 1. sepal length in cm,
 2. sepal width in cm,
 3. petal length in cm,
-4. petal width in cm,
+4. petal width in cm.

-___

-### 3. Project excecution

-I am creating a python file **`iris.py`** to perform some basic analysis.

-#### Raw data analysis
+### 2.3 Raw data analysis

-Raw dataset obtained from: <http://archive.ics.uci.edu/ml/machine-learning-databases/iris/>
+Raw dataset obtained from: <http://archive.ics.uci.edu/ml/machine-learning-databases/iris/>.

 The first few rows look like this:
 ![iris_dataset](iris_dataset.png)